vinanrra/Docker-7DaysToDie/README.md

 mkdir -p /path/to/7DaysToDie && mkdir -p /path/to/ServerFiles
 sudo chown -R 1001:1001 /path/to/7DaysToDie && sudo chown -R 1001:1001 /path/to/ServerFiles
 ```
-Remember to start first with START_MODE=0 to install the serven, them you can change the mode when you want.
+Remember to start first with START_MODE=0 to install the server, them you can change the mode when you want.

 ```
 version: '2'